victor-porcar/TimelapseDNGInterpolator2/README.md

 ## Motivation

-I created this tool for my own use to process steady transitions in timelapses when using Adobe Lightroom.
-Please see [Lightroom and GoPro](Lightroom_and_GoPro.md) and [Lightroom and Nikon](Lightroom_and_Nikon.md)
+I created this tool for my own use to process smooth transitions in timelapses when using Adobe Lightroom, but it can be used with any other tool supporting DNG.

-The project is what I call a *one afternoon* project (written in a few hours) just for fun, so it is basic and there is a plenty of room to improve.
-Said that, it is fully working and I believe it could be useful for somebody else, so I decided to make it publicly available under license Apache 2.0
+Note that this project is what I call a *one afternoon project* (written in a few hours) just for fun, so it is basic and there is plenty of room to improve.
+Said that, it is fully working and I believe it could be useful for somebody else, so I decided to make it publicly available under license Apache 2.0, which means you can do practically whatever you want with the code.
+If you want to improve please feel welcome to do it!.

 ## How it works

-Let's suppose there is a list of consecutives images in dng format from a timelapse in the directory `D:\IMAGES`:
+Let's suppose there is a list of consecutives images in dng format from a timelapse in a directory `D:\IMAGES`:

 `Image01.dng` `Image02.dng` `Image03.dng` `Image04.dng` `Image05.dng` ... `Image20.dng` ... `Image99.dng`

-At this point the setting exposure is set to 0 for all images (just as it is taken from the camera)
+At this point all settings are set to 0 for all images (as it is taken from the camera)

-Using a program like Lightroom or similar, the exposure for `Image01.dng` is set to `1`  and for `Image20.dng` is set to `2`
+Using a program like Lightroom or similar,  we set some settings in `Image01.dng` for example exposure is set to 1 and `Image20.dng` is set to 2

-Now, it would be very nice to have a gradual increase of exposure parameter in a range of images `Image01.dng` to `Image20.dng` as follows:
+Now, it would be very nice to have a gradual increase of exposure from `Image01.dng` to `Image20.dng` as follows:

 * `Image01.dng` exposure = 1
 * `Image02.dng` exposure = 1.05